Outerskyb/Outerskyb.github.io/_posts/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles.md

 ### Introduction

 Using supervised learning in visual task has been done successfully.
 But It's labeling work is labor-oriented.
 That makes unsupervised learning popular.
 Recetly proposed method called ***self-supervised learning*** uses label easily getted from image or out of that to learn general-purpose features.
 The paper review three different approach.
 One use relative position of two patches as label.
 Second one use video to learn object correspondence.
 Last one is on [here](https://arxiv.org/abs/1505.01596).
+The first one uses only sigle image (at a time).
+But other ones use multiple images.
+The paper suggest ***Jigsaw Puzzle*** as a pretext of self-supervised learning.
+To solve puzzle a model need to look all piece of it.
+Feature learned from this paper switches well to other tasks like detection or segmentation.

+###